GenAI-interaction-research/podcast_recommender/README.md

-Here’s the full README content, properly formatted for you to copy and paste into your editor:
+Here’s the updated README content with the note about adding the API key and configuring the CORS setup:

 ---